Pedro Duque: University and business

 In 2003, he started working at UPM School of Aeronautical Engineers as head of operations of the Spanish USOC, also lecturing students on space science and operations.

-In 2006, Duque was named Managing Director (CEO) of Deimos Imaging, a private company, that in 2009 put in orbit the first Spanish earth observation satellite (Deimos 1) for application in agriculture, forestry wildfire detection and control.
-In 2011, he was named Executive President of the Company.
+In 2006, Duque was named managing director (CEO) of Deimos Imaging, a private company, that in 2009 put in orbit the first Spanish earth observation satellite (Deimos 1) for application in agriculture, forestry wildfire detection and control.
+In 2011, he was named executive president of the company.

 Return to the ESA

 In October 2011, Duque returned to his position at the European Space Agency, reprising his role as an astronaut.
 Until 2015, he was the leader of the Flight Operations Office, with responsibility for ESA operations in the ISS.
 In 2016, Duque participated in ESA CAVES training.
 After that he assumed responsibility for the review of future ESA crewed flights, within the ESA's astronaut corps.

 Minister

 Duque photographed in 2018 in La Moncloa with his minister portfolio.

-After the success of the June 2018 vote of no confidence in the government of Mariano Rajoy, Pedro Sánchez, leader of the new government, named Pedro Duque Minister of Science, Innovation and Universities.
+After the success of the June 2018 vote of no confidence in the government of Mariano Rajoy, Pedro Sánchez, leader of the new government, named Duque Minister of Science, Innovation and Universities.

 In April 2019, Duque announced that his ministry was going to increase Spain's contribution to the European Space Agency by €701 million between 2020 and 2026 to ensure an appropriate contribution commensurate with the size of the Spanish economy.

-Along side the rest of the Sánchez cabinet, Duque ran for the April 2019 and November 2019 general elections, being elected MP for Alicante.
+Alongside the rest of the Sánchez cabinet, Duque ran for the April 2019 and November 2019 general elections, being elected MP for Alicante.
 In January 2020, Sánchez confirmed Duque as minister of Science and Innovation, with responsibility for university affairs being granted to Manuel Castells, as the first minister of Universities.
 He resigned as an MP on 21 February 2020, shortly after being confirmed as minister of Science.

 In May 2022, he was appointed to the strategic committee of Destinus as an advisor.
 The company founded by serial entrepreneur Mikhail Kokorich is developing a hypersonic liquid hydrogen aircraft.

 In December 2023, he was appointed as chair of Hispasat.